Skip to main content

 PTY required

-Every tty.* method other than tty.size() will throw when no PTY is attached — for example when stdout is piped or when running under a CI runner.
-Scripts that need to support both modes should probe at startup:
+tty is undefined when no PTY is attached — for example when stdout is piped or when running under a CI runner.
+Scripts that need to support both modes should check at startup:

 F tty.write